gremwell/qsslcaudit/README.md

 cd ~/unsafeopenssl
 ```

-Launch `build_with_old_openssl.sh` script from repository specifying path to `qsslcaudit` sources:
+Launch `build_with_old_openssl.sh` script from repository specifying path to `qsslcaudit` sources as shown below.
+Please note that the script will download (using `curl`) OpenSSL archive, so connection to the Internet is required.

 ```
 ~/qsslcaudit/tools/build_with_old_openssl.sh ~/qsslcaudit
 ```

-Please note that the script will download (using curl) OpenSSL archive, so connection to the Internet is required.

 The following binaries will be installed: